Emeritus Professor Ian O'Connor AC (Chair)

 Former Vice-Chancellor and President, Griffith University

-Professor O’Connor was the Vice Chancellor and President of Griffith University from January 2005 until December 2018.
+Professor O’Connor was the Vice Chancellor and President of Griffith University from January 2005 until December 2018 when he retired from the position.
 He led the major growth of the University’s five campuses over that period.

 Following completion of degrees of Bachelor of Social Work and Doctor of Philosophy from the University of Queensland, he held various academic appointments there including President of the Academic Board before moving to Griffith.